EPCCed/intro_to_cp2k/day1/README.md

 ```

 The `BASIS_SET` and `POTENTIAL` options will correspond to one of the basis sets
-and potenials for the particular element within the basis set and potential files.
+and potentials for the particular element within the basis set and potential files.
 Note that there is usually no need to supply the basis set file directly in your
 current directory as these are included automatically from the CP2K data directory path.